Bonjarva/Jekyll/_posts/2024-07-16-First-Jekyll_Site.markdown

 Step 5.
 Push changes to Github Repository for hosting.

 Step 6.
 Deploy to GitHub Pages
-	- Configure _config.yml for GitHub Pages:
+6.1.
+Configure _config.yml for GitHub Pages:
-{% highlight yaml %}
+{% highlight %}
 url: "https://<username>.github.io"
 baseurl: "/<repository>"
 {% endhighlight %}

-	- Build Your Jekyll Site
+6.2.
+Build Your Jekyll Site
-		Before deploying, build your Jekyll site to generate the static HTML files:
+	- Before deploying, build your Jekyll site to generate the static HTML files:
 {% highlight shell %}
 	bundle exec jekyll build
 {% endhighlight %}

-	- Commit and push to Github.
+6.3.
+Commit and push to Github.

-	- Deploy to GitHub Pages:
+6.4.
+Deploy to GitHub Pages:

 		- Go to your GitHub repository on GitHub.com.
 		- Navigate to the repository's Settings tab.